 The above graphic illustrates the individual processes of the female monthly cycle and shows how they are reflected in the temperature curve.
 For this example, we use an average 28 day cycle where ovulation takes place on the 14th day.
 Please be aware that this is a statistical example, most women have cycles that vary by a few days and ovulation varies from cycle to cycle.

 During your monthly menstrual cycle, two hormones race through your system.
-During the first half of your cycle (menstruation and the follicular phase - from the first day of menstruation until ovulation), estrogen is the star.
+During the first half of your cycle (menstruation and the follicular phase - from the first day of menstruation until ovulation), estrogen is the dominant hormone.
 Estrogen helps your ovaries produce an egg that is released during ovulation.
 During the second half of your cycle (the luteal phase – from ovulation until menstruation begins), progesterone takes over.
 After ovulation, the increase in progesterone production causes a slight, but easily detectable increase in your basal body temperature.
 Progesterone will dominate until it falls in anticipation of your menstrual period.

 Cycle irregularities are common; not every woman has a regular cycle.
 There are many factors that can alter the regularity of the menstrual cycle, including illness, travel, hormonal imbalances, stress, extended partying, sleeplessness, dietary factors, and more.
 The computer will predict the course of the cycle based upon the user’s unique cycle history, but current fertility indicators are based upon the temperature readings that have been entered for the current cycle.